Teenage tennis star Coco Gauff knocked out of Australian Open

-MELBOURNE, Australia — The crowd in Melbourne clearly favored her, but 15-year-old phenom Coco Gauff’s impressive run at the Australian Open came to an end Sunday, as she was defeated by her fellow American Sofia Kenin.
+MELBOURNE, Australia — The crowd in Melbourne clearly favored her, but 15-year-old phenom Cori "Coco" Gauff’s impressive run at the Australian Open came to an end Sunday, as she was defeated by her fellow American Sofia Kenin.

 After entering the court to thunderous applause, chants of “here we go Coco, here we go,” rang through Melbourne Arena throughout the match.